 Companies that put unsafe products on the market can be made to pay for the harm they cause.
 If a dangerous flaw in something you bought has caused an injury, reach out to an Allentown defective products lawyer as soon as possible to talk about your legal options.
-At Ostroff Injury Law, we have helped hundreds of clients across the state recover fair compensation in situations like these.
+At Ostroff Godshall Injury and Accident Lawyers, we have helped hundreds of clients across the state recover fair compensation in situations like these.
 In one case, Founding Partner Jon Ostroff obtained $600,000 for a client who underwent a hip surgery and the hip implant had a manufacturing defect, requiring the client to undergo a second surgery.
 Our seasoned attorneys are ready to get to work for you, so contact our office right away.

 When Are Manufacturers Responsible for Injuries?